HOT Division Summer Internship Research Program

 Yvonne Datta , MD

-I am interested in Classical Hematology, which includes the diagnosis and treatment of blood disorders.
-My main clinical interests are bleeding and clotting disorders, platelet disorders and sickle cell disease.
-I collaborate with Dr. David Wood in research in sickle cell disease.
-I also have a strong interest in education.
-I am director of the hematology/oncology fellowship, and have been a member of the University of Minnesota Medical School Admissions committee.
-Advising undergraduate students regarding the path to medical school admission is one of my favorite academic activities.
+Yvonne Datta, MD practices medicine in Classical Hematology, which includes the diagnosis and treatment of blood disorders.
+Her main clinical interests are bleeding and clotting disorders, platelet disorders and sickle cell disease.
+She collaborates with Dr. David Wood in sickle cell disease research.
+Dr. Datta has a strong interest in education as she is the Director of the Hematology/Oncology Fellowship Program in the HOT Division, and is a member of the University of Minnesota Medical School Admissions committee.
+Advising undergraduate students in their path to medical school admission is one of her favorite academic activities.

 Stuart Bloom, MD, MSc